Where We Fish in Alaska

-Bing’ Landing and Izzac Walton are the main launches here as well as pone of the best bacon egg sandwiches in town at Cooks Tesoro gas station.
-Usually we fish this in the later half of the year for Silver Salmon and Rainbow Trout along with a number of days accessing some of our favorite sockeye salmon stretches of the river.
+Bing’ Landing and Izzac Walton are the main launches here as well as one of the best bacon egg sandwiches in town at Cooks Tesoro gas station.
+Usually, we fish this in the latter half of the year for Silver Salmon and Rainbow Trout along with a number of days accessing some of our favorite sockeye salmon stretches of the river.

 Fishing in Ninichik

-A favorite among DIY fisher’s it is popular destination during the fall for steelhead along with a equally popular early season King Salmon wade fishery.
+A favorite among DIY fisher’s it is a popular destination during the fall for steelhead along with an equally popular early season King Salmon wade fishery.
 Many Halibut charters are based out of here as well, launching from the Deep Creek tractor launch

 Fishing Anchor Point Alaska